antos-tech/telegram-echo-test-bot/README.md

 ---

-📄 License
+## 📜 License

-This project is free to use for educational and personal purposes.
+This project is open-source and released under the MIT License.

+You are free to use, modify, and distribute this project with attribution.

+See the LICENSE file for more details.